Warning: These Job Search Strategies for F1 Visa, F1 OPT Students, H4 Visa, even H1B Visa holders are not suited for mediocre” or “average” candidate.

 Question: How did you prepare for interviews?

-In my opinion, interviews are the same everywhere.
+In my opinion, the interviews are the same everywhere.
 There are few things I would advise (especially in telephonic interviews):

 Speak slowly and clearly.